connor-baer/astro-loader-github-repos/README.md

 This package enables you to load the data of the repositories in a GitHub org, and use the data in your Astro site.

 Currently it provides `githubReposLoader`, which loads the repositories of a single org.
-By default it will load all repositories, but you can filter the types of repos loaded.
+By default it will load all public repositories, but you can filter the types of repos loaded.

 ## Installation